explosion33/EngProj/README.md

 # EngProj
-This is a python game for my english class
+A symbolic recreation of the classic Asteroids game for my HighSchool english class